I’m working on my most ambitious project yet. I’m looking for answers to the fundamental innovation question: What defines a better product?

 That collaboration, however, was short-lived, as I had already committed to writing my second book, Scaling Lean, which sucked up most of my time.
 But the seeds had been planted.
 I started applying aspects of their work inside our company and across a wide range of other products — which led to the Customer Forces Canvas that I first blogged about here, and now the Innovator’s Gift.

-The Customer Forces Canvas is Applicable Well Beyond Initial Product Launch
+The Customer Forces Canvas is Applicable Well Beyond the Initial Product Launch

 As your product moves beyond early adopters, two things are certain: more problems and more competition.
 The same framework you use to launch a product can also be adapted to continuously uncover problems in your solution before your competition.